microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-b-shift M N``: Shifts by ``N`` the inferred binding numbers for all resources in b-type registers of space ``M``.
-Specifically, for a resouce attached with ``:register(bX, spaceM)`` but not ``[vk::binding(...)]``, sets its Vulkan binding set to ``M`` and binding number to ``X + N``.
+Specifically, for a resouce attached with ``:register(bX, spaceM)`` but not ``[vk::binding(...)]``, sets its Vulkan descriptor set to ``M`` and binding number to ``X + N``.
 If you need to shift the inferred binding numbers for more than one space, provide more than one such option.
 If more than one such option is provided for the same space, the last one takes effect.
 See `HLSL register and Vulkan binding`_ for explanation and examples.
 - ``-fvk-t-shift M N``, similar to ``-fvk-b-shift``, but for t-type registers.
 - ``-fvk-s-shift M N``, similar to ``-fvk-b-shift``, but for s-type registers.
 - ``-fvk-u-shift M N``, similar to ``-fvk-b-shift``, but for u-type registers.
-- ``-fvk-stage-io-order={alpha|decl}``: Sets the stage input/output variable
+- ``-fvk-stage-io-order={alpha|decl}``: Assigns the stage input/output variable
   location number according to alphabetical order or declaration order.
 See `HLSL semantic and Vulkan Location`_ for more details.